IBM China workers strike over terms in $2.3 billion Lenovo deal

+BRIEF-Baiyin Nonferrous' unit to invest in South Africa's Sibanye Gold for up to $200 mln

+* Says its unit Gold One Group Limited plans to invest up to $200 million to South Africa's Sibanye Gold Limited

-SHENZHEN More than 1,000 workers at an IBM factory in southern China have gone on strike against the terms of their transfer to Chinese PC maker Lenovo Group Ltd (0992.HK) caused by the U.S. company's $2.3 billion sale of its low-end server business.
+SHENZHEN, March 6 More than 1,000 workers at an IBM factory in southern China have gone on strike against the terms of their transfer to Chinese PC maker Lenovo Group Ltd caused by the U.S. company's $2.3 billion sale of its low-end server business.

-Several workers gather outside gate of the International Business Machines Corp (IBM.N) factory in Shenzhen on Thursday said production remains suspended for a fourth straight day.

 "So far, we've heard nothing from the management or the government in response to our demands," said Hou Hongbo, a 10- year worker at the factory.
 "The company's attitude so far is to ignore us, but the entire production remains shut down."